 When to open the gifts?

 Kids’ birthday gifts are like Pandora’s box: once opened, they can unleash a total nightmare!
-Your child may announce they hate what they got, or be reluctant to part with it.
+Your child may announce they hate what they got, or be reluctant to part with it, or simply not appear grateful at all.
 To avoid this completely, you can decide not to open gifts at the party, especially if the guests are five years old or younger.

 If you decide to open the gifts at the party, remind the kids what gifts represent and make sure you teach your child to say ‘thank you’ after opening each box (even when they get duplicates).